anthonynarine/BookStore_API/README.md

-Next ADMIN SETTING.
+Next ADMIN SETTING  ~ Will help to seed our data ~

 Admin center setup.
     1. python manage.py createsuperuser

     2. fill out prompts.
-        user name
+        user name admin
-        password (you will not get to see the pw) email
+        password (you will not get to see the pw) ~root email

     check mysql workbench auth_user execute query